-A further exploration of the impulses that motivated the research concerns with which part(s) of the non-academic world was dominant.
-Medical/health and societal impulses are the most frequently selected ones and it seems to be economic impulse only rarely motivates an academic research.
+A further exploration of the impulses that motivated the research concerned which part(s) of the non-academic world was dominant.
+Medical/health and societal impulses are the most frequently selected ones.
+On the other hand, economic impulse only rarely motivates an academic research.

 Actors & Networks